plietar/malariasim-gc-writeup/GC.md

 Garbage collection plays a critical part of language design, and extensive research has gone into trying to optimize this process and making garbage collection more efficient.
-One empirical result of this research is the "generational hypothesis": *most objects die young[^4]*.
+One empirical result of this research is the "generational hypothesis": *most objects die young[^genhypo]*.
 This makes intuitive
 sense: as programs make calculations, they produce a lot of intermediate results that are only needed for a few more operations and then become garbage.
 Think for example of the vector that was returned by `runif` in the earlier example.
 This means most of the garbage will be comprised of relatively young objects.

-[^4]: Not all programs conform to this pattern.
-The litterature contains many
+[^genhypo]: Not all programs conform to this pattern.
+The litterature contains
-    alternative models for object lifetimes, often with fanciful names such as the *radioactive decay model* or the *bathtub model*.
+    many alternative models for object lifetimes, often with fanciful names such as the *radioactive decay model* or the *bathtub model*.

 Generational garbage collectors exploit this fact by dividing objects into separate generations.
 The younger generations are traced frequently to avoid